Jan-Data86/ecommerce-analysis/README.md

   open-ended reviews) to actually understand what drives satisfaction

 ## Files
-- 'analysis.sql` — all SQL queries with comments
+- `analysis.sql` — all SQL queries with comments
 - `analysis.ipynb` — Python EDA with visualizations
 - `insights.md` — detailed findings by analysis stage